News & articles

 Saddle Up as Australian Outback Spectacular Reopens on the Gold Coast

 Australian Outback Spectacular joins fellow Village Roadshow Theme Parks attractions, Sea World, Paradise Country and Topgolf to reopen under an industry approved COVID Safe plan, with Movie World and Wet’n’Wild reopening on the 15th July.

 No-go roller coaster: how Dreamworld banked on a hand-to-mouth recovery strategy they could never afford

 As roller coaster parts arrive via shipping container from Germany, Dreamworld executives reveal a precarious financial position that's more than just concerning in the face of a global pandemic: the numbers simply don't stack up on their costly recovery gamble.

-The Parkz Update: Orange roller coaster track arrives at Dreamworld
+The Parkz Update: New roller coaster parts arrive as Dreamworld sits in lockdown

 Gold Coast theme parks shut as COVID-19 restrictions mount